 Writing content your audience will love can feel totally overwhelming.
 Recently on Instagram, somebody asked me this:

-“How do you guys sit down and write??
+“How do you sit down and write??
 I know that sounds silly, but I've wanted to start a blog for a while… I'll come up with ideas and have a whole outline, then nothing….”

-I am not telling you this to toot my own horn, I am telling you this because I feel like it was the key that nobody told me when I first launched my business on-line.
+I am not telling you this to toot my own horn, I am telling you this because I feel like it was the key that nobody told me when I first launched my business online in 2015.
 The internet is full of content, very useful and relevant content, but if I am zoning out after the first paragraph, does it really matter how valuable or useful the content really is?

-No. because nobody will remember it.
+No, because nobody will remember it.

-1. Talk about real issues or questions that you are experiencing n your life.
+Talk about real issues or questions that you are experiencing n your life.
 Are you teaching yourself a new skill?
 Are you struggling to tackle a topic or experience in your life?
 Write about it!
 Chances are if you are feeling puzzled by it others are too!

-4. Get clear on your blog's mission statement.
+Get clear on your blog's mission statement.
 The theme of my blog is providing valuable advice based off my real life experience or research.
 I want to help other confused millennials navigate this whole “adult” thing.
 Each of my posts go through a similar formula, where I talk about either a question or topic, my experience/struggle with it, and close with a valuable solution or life lesson.
-This makes it a lot easier for filter information or ideas into “useful or not useful”. *Check out this post on writing a life’s mission statement, it’ll help your write your blog mission statement!*
+This makes it a lot easier for filtering information or ideas into “useful or not useful”.

 If you are still feeling stuck, grab this list of content creation ideas I put together.
 You can use these for social media or blog posts!